 The powder contains a combination of natural and pure herbs which is the best remedy for the treatment of all eye problems.
-The mixture contains ingredients like– Parwal pishti, Giloy satav, shankh bhasam, Sutshekhar ras, Sudhyog tab, shwet parpati, Tal sindoor, Gandhak rasayan, Akik pishti, Jahar mohra, Moti pishti.
-The powder used for the treatment of eye floaters and eye infections.
+Detox standard powder contain ingredients such as– Parwal pishti, Giloy satav, Shankh bhasam, Sutshekhar ras, Sudhyog tab, Shwet parpati, Tal sindoor, Gandhak rasayan, Akik pishti, Jahar mohra, Moti pishti.
+This powder is used for the treatment of eye floaters and eye infections.
 It helps to treat cloudy vision, blurred vision, difficulty in seeing in the dark, fuzzy spots, etc.

-Panchsakar Churna is an Ayurvedic formulation that consists of five ingredients named as – Saindhav Lavana – (Rock Salt), Swarnapatri – (Cassia angustifolia), Shatapushpa – (Anethum sowa), Shunti – (Zingiber officinale), Balaharitaki – (Unripe fruits of Terminalia chebula).
+Panchsakar Churna is an Ayurvedic formulation that consists of five ingredients named as – Saindhav Lavana – (Rock salt), Swarnapatri – (Cassia angustifolia), Shatapushpa – (Anethum sowa), Shunti – (Zingiber officinale), Balaharitaki – (Unripe fruits of Terminalia chebula).
 Panchasakar Churna is naturally detoxifying, thus it removes the toxins from the body.
-The churna has an anti – inflammatory properties due to which it can reduce the swelling.
-It provides good results for cataract patients.
+The churna has anti-inflammatory properties due to which it can reduce the swelling.
+This churna also have good result in improving vision and provide an effective result to cataract patients.

 What is the Panchakarma Treatment for Cataract?